Rain and water needed for crops and moisture. But we don’t need rain for floods and rising water levels.

 Acts 14.
 16 Who [God-Yahveh] in times past suffered all nations to walk in their own ways.17 Nevertheless he left not himself without witness, in that he did good, and gave us rain from heaven, and fruitful seasons, filling our hearts with food and gladness.

 God gives humankind rain.
 It comes down from heaven, the sky.
-Notice that God allows ALL nations to follow their own free will and walk their own ways, with their particular culture and mode of worship.
-That despite all they’ve done He has sent rain in due season (fruitful seasons) so that humans can benefit from full stomachs and gladness–a certain peace of mind.
+Notice that God allows ALL nations to follow their own free will and walk their ways, with their particular culture and mode of worship.
+That despite all they’ve done He has sent rain in due season (fruitful seasons) so that humans can benefit from full stomachs and gladness–a relative peace of mind.
 Verse 17 that this process of which rain is the basis is a witness to God.

 Mist coming upward, covering all Earth, all the time, would not have this effect on humans.